-Disability Services (DS) facilitates equal access for students with disabilities by coordinating accommodations and support services and cultivating a campus culture that is sensitive and responsive to the needs of students.
-The following Guidelines are provided to assist students who intend to request accommodations or services on the basis of AD/HD.
-Students are encouraged to carefully read these Guidelines and share them with their evaluators.
+The following guidelines are provided to assist students who intend to request accommodations or services on the basis of AD/HD, in addition to the general guidelines for disability documentation.
+Students are encouraged to carefully read these guidelines and share them with their evaluators.

 Neuropsychological or psychoeducational assessments are needed to determine the current impact of AD/HD on the student’s academic functioning.
 Because of the challenge of distinguishing normal behaviors and developmental patterns of adolescents and adults (e.g., procrastination, disorganization, distractibility, restlessness, boredom, academic under-achievement or failure, low self-esteem, chronic tardiness or inattendance) from clinically significant impairment, a multifaceted evaluation should address the intensity and frequency of the symptoms and whether these behaviors constitute an impairment which substantially limits a major life activity.
 For additional information, students should consult A Student’s Guide to Psychoeducational Evaluations, which is available by contacting DS.
 DS staff is available to provide consultation throughout the evaluation and registration process.

 Students without a clinical diagnosis of AD/HD who suspect that they are experiencing symptoms of AD/HD should first see a clinician for a formal screening before seeking a full evaluation.